Md-Abu-Omayer-Babu/-Word_Guessing_Game/word_guessing_game/README.md

 - Sound effects for correct, wrong, win, and game over
 - Replay prompt on win/lose
 - Graceful fallbacks if assets or audio are missing
+- Responsive UI: images, fonts, and buttons scale on resize

 ## Assets